Kia ProCeed Review

 There isn’t quite as much headroom as you get in the standard Ceed – you can thank the Proceed’s slinky sloping roofline for that – but there’s still enough space for tall adults to get comfy.
 Kneeroom’s generous enough for them to sit behind an equally lofty driver and there’s just enough space under the front seats for them to slide their feet.

-GT Line S models come with a panoramic glass roof as standard, but it doesn’t make the back seats feel any more airy or spacious.
+GT Line S and Lunar Edition models come with a panoramic glass roof as standard, but it doesn’t make the back seats feel any more airy or spacious.
 In fact, the mechanism for retracting the roof blind cuts into back-seat headroom and tall drivers will need to lower their seat to avoid brushing their hair on the roof.

 There isn’t a great deal of support for back-seat passengers’ legs either, and the black roof lining and small rear windows mean the Kia Proceed feels more claustrophobic than the standard Ceed.
 There isn’t quite enough shoulder room for three adults to sit side-by-side comfortably and the central seat is raised uncomfortably above the outer two, but three kids will have plenty of space to stretch out.